ryantd42/NY-Legislative-Git/2023/S2566B-2023/bill.md

   (b)  The office shall create the form to be used for a special certif- ication and shall make that form available to  be  downloaded  from  the office's website.
- S. 2566--A  3

   10.]
-8. Prior  to  issuing  a  certification  a  practitioner  must complete[, at a minimum, a  two-hour  course]  APPROPRIATE  TRAINING  as determined  by the board in regulation.
+Prior  to issuing a certification a practitioner must complete[, at a minimum, a two-hour course] APPROPRIATE TRAINING as  determined  by the  board  in  regulation.
 For the purposes of this article a person's status as a practitioner is deemed to be a "license" for the purposes of section thirty-three hundred ninety of the public health law  and  shall be subject to the same revocation process.
-  §  3.
+  §  4.
 Subdivisions  1  and  2  of  section 31 of the cannabis law are
  amended to read as follows:
+ S. 2566--B  3

   1. the cannabis OR CONCENTRATED CANNABIS that may be  possessed  by  a certified  patient shall not exceed THE QUANTITIES AUTHORIZED IN SECTION 222.05 OF THE PENAL LAW OR a sixty-day supply [of the dosage  determined